Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Numerical Simulation Results

 \subsection{State-of-the-Art Comparison}

-A $3^\circ$ slew simulation is executed using the MPC framework to directly compare its actuation efficiency to that of NASA's state-of-the-art method \citep{Inness2023MM,Tyler2024}.
-For this simulation, MPC uses the same tuning parameters as the simulations in Fig.~\ref{Fig_ThrMPC_sim} with $20\%$ AMT threshold and $60\%$ RCD threshold.
+A maneuver sequence tracking initial attitude of $\mbs{\theta}_0 = \mbf{0}$ to ${\mbs{\theta}}_\text{goal} = \Big[ 0^\circ \,\,\, 10^\circ \,\,\, 1^\circ \Big]^\trans$ following the desired hold-slew-hold-slew-hold trajectory is executed using the MPC framework to directly compare its actuation efficiency to that of NASA's state-of-the-art method~\citep{Inness2023MM,Tyler2024}.
+This threshold-based control policy is a recreation of the momentum management logic for Solar Cruiser based on the information provided by~\cite{Inness2023MM,Tyler2024}.
+While it serves as a functional approximation for the purposes of this study, it is not an exact replica the proprietary controller implemented on NASA's flight hardware.
+For this simulation, MPC uses the same tuning parameters as the simulations in Fig.~\ref{Fig_ThrMPC_sim} with $30\%$ AMT threshold and $90\%$ RCD threshold.

-Figure~\ref{Fig_NASAMPC_sim} includes the comparison of simulation results using NASA's method \citep{Inness2023MM,Tyler2024} and the proposed MPC approach with thresholds.
+Figure~\ref{Fig_NASAMPC_sim} includes the comparison of simulation results using NASA's method~\citep{Inness2023MM,Tyler2024} and the proposed MPC approach with thresholds.
 In Fig.~\ref{Fig_NASAMPC_simd}, the MPC proactively actuates the AMT and RCDs to avoid angular momentum growth, as shown in Figures~\ref{Fig_NASAMPC_simb} and~\ref{Fig_NASAMPC_simc}.
 A quantitative comparison of the control actuation usage is included in Table~\ref{tab:NASAMPC_CtrlUsage}.
-The proposed MPC policy achieves a significant reduction in the total AMT travel distance.
-In contrast, the total RCD activation time is comparable between both methods.
+The proposed MPC policy achieves a significant reduction in AMT and RCD usage during the attitude hold.
+In contrast, a higher actuation usage during the slew maneuver provides a significantly more effective momentum management and a broader operation region (i.e., a larger range of slew maneuvers in which momentum management can be effectively performed.
 The PWM-quantization evenly distributes the input across every time step, as opposed to the longer singular ``on'' pulse with a long ``off'' period when using NASA's benchmark method.
 Although the MPC results in higher RCD on-off cycles due to this inherent PWM quantization, dividing a long activation command into multiple short pulses is not inherently detrimental, as it mitigates the risk of potentially overheating the actuator associated with excessively long RCD ``on'' commands.
 Future work could investigate the design of an actuation mechanism capable of grouping these short MPC-generated pulses into a single, longer RCD activation event according to the mission requirements and hardware limitations.